mattcorr/til/vsts/build-unable-tostart.md

 # TFS or VSTS Build unable to start.

 ## Issue
-If you have a well defined build process, and yet your build is failing in the Initalize Job step with error messages like:
+If you have a well defined build process, and yet your build is failing in the **Initalize Job** step with error messages like as shown below.

-Errors like this are really puzzling as builds that worked in the past are now no longer working.
+Issues like this are really puzzling as builds that worked in the past are now no longer working and it seems like nothing has changed!?

 ```
 2017-11-15T11:31:09.4021313Z ##[section]Starting: Initialize Job